alexrosenthal1098/HexagonalReversi/docs/README.txt

-While we already had methods to determine each player's score, the notion of having a Player 1 and Player 2 was confusing, especially since there was no way of knowing if the current player is 1 or 2 after the first move.
+While we already had methods to determine each player's score, the notion of having a Player 1 and Player 2 was confusing, especially since there was no way of knowing if the current player is 1 or 2 unless it is the first move.
 To fix this issue, we replaced the getPlayer1Score and getPlayer2Score methods with getCurrentPlayerScore and getOtherPlayerScore.
 This removes the notion of a player 1 and 2 and makes it easier for the client to determine the color associated with each score.

+Similarly, we added a otherPlayerColor method so that at any given moment, a client knows the color of both players of the game instead of only knowing the color of the player whose turn it currently is.

 We removed the buildTile method from the ReversiTile interface and instead implemented that functionality within the view itself (using a Path2D.Double instead of a Polygon).
 This